mrankit560/TOP-Retail-Company-Purchase-Behavior-Analysis/README.md

    ```bash
    git clone https://github.com/your-username/repository-name.git
    ```
-2. Open the Jupyter notebook (`Retail_Purchase_Analysis.ipynb`) to explore the analysis and insights derived from the dataset.
+2. Open the Jupyter notebook (`Retail_Analysis.ipynb`) to explore the analysis and insights derived from the dataset.
 3. Review the dataset file (`purchase_data.csv`) for a detailed view of the purchase behavior metrics used in the analysis.

 ## License